DivyaKetha/CTF_writeups/pantalones-ctf/Notess.md

 The password was Base64 encoded rather than securely protected.

-Security impact
+Security impact:

 Base64 provides no meaningful confidentiality.

-## Finding 5 — Administrative access was protected by weak credential
+## Finding 5 — Administrative access was protected by weak credential practices

-practices

 The discovered credential could be used to authenticate to the CTF's administrative interface.

-## Security impact
+Security impact:

 Credential reuse and poor secret management can turn a single information leak into administrative compromise.

 # 🛡️ SOC Analyst Perspective

-The biggest lesson I took from this CTF was the importance of evidence correlation.
+- The biggest lesson I took from this CTF was the importance of evidence correlation.

-Initially, the individual pieces of information didn't appear to be
+- Initially, the individual pieces of information didn't appear to be related
-related:

-A leaked ZIP
-       ↓
-A hidden script
-       ↓
-An API endpoint
-       ↓
-Internal messages
-       ↓
-An encoded string
-       ↓
-A password
-       ↓
-An admin login

-But when the evidence was correlated, it formed a complete attack chain.
+- But when the evidence was correlated, it formed a complete attack chain.

-This is similar to real SOC investigations.
+- This is similar to real SOC investigations.

-A single alert may not tell the entire story.
+- A single alert may not tell the entire story.

 An analyst may need to correlate:

-File activity
+- File activity
-Authentication events
+- Authentication events
-Network connections
+- Network connections
-Process execution
+- Process execution
-Credentials
+- Credentials
-Emails
+- Emails
-Logs
+- Logs
-Threat intelligence
+- Threat intelligence
-User activity
+- User activity

 # 🔍 What I Would Look For During a Real Incident